veronicaerb/veronicaerb.github.io/_drafts/a-noun-is-a-noun-unless-it-is-a-verb.md

 ## The big picture

 Everyone understand words and ideas differently.
 Some perspectives come from the structure of our minds.
-Other perspectives come from the lessons our caregivers taught us, and yet others come from the experiences we’ve had since then.
+Other perspectives come from the lessons (or languages) our caregivers taught us, and yet others come from the experiences we’ve had since then.

 For us each to succeed, we need to tackle these perspectives from both sides.
 I work hard to understand things that are important to others but are difficult for me to understand.
-And, I work hard to communicate my ideas in ways that are easy for other people to understand.
+I also work hard to communicate my ideas in ways that are easy for other people to understand.

 If we all do both of those things, just imagine what we can accomplish!
 Someday, documents may indeed be able to traverse the space-time continuum.